barentsen/iphas-qc/qcdata/README.rst

 ==========================

-This directory contains all the bits and pieces required to create the table *iphas-observations.fits*, containing all the essential metadata and quality control information on observations carried out as part of the IPHAS survey.
+This directory contains all the bits and pieces required to create the table *iphas-qc.fits*, containing all the essential metadata and quality control information on observations carried out as part of the IPHAS survey.

-This master table is generated using the shell script *create-iphas-observations-table.sh*, which collates data from the different subdirectories using TopCat/stilts.
+This master table is generated using the shell script *create-iphas-qc-table.sh*, which collates data from the different subdirectories using TopCat/stilts.

 Contents